-- The approval of credit limits for counterparties and the management of its individual credit exposures must fit within the Bank's portfolio guidelines and its credit strategies, and each decision also involves a risk-versus-return analysis. - Every extension of credit or material change to a credit facility (such as its tenor, collateral structure or major covenants) to any counterparty requires credit approval at the appropriate authority level. - Bank currently assigns credit approval authorities based on dual sign-off system by business and risk up to a certain level, beyond which the proposals are referred to Credit Committee's, Executive Committee and finally Board for approval.
+- Consistent standards are applied across the bank in the respective credit decision processes through the use of Moody's rating model for all corporate lending customers.
+In addition, the Bank is in the process of deploying Fair Isaac's scoring model for evaluating the retail lending customers. - The approval of credit limits for counterparties and the management of its individual credit exposures must fit within the Bank's portfolio guidelines and its credit strategies, and each decision also involves a risk-versus-return analysis. - Every extension of credit or material change to a credit facility (such as its tenor, collateral structure or major covenants) to any counterparty requires credit approval at the appropriate authority level. - Bank currently assigns credit approval authorities based on dual sign-off system by business and risk up to a certain level, beyond which the proposals are referred to Senior Credit Committee and Executive Committee for approval.